Depth Therapy

 Depth therapy attends not only to the stories, memories, and images that arise, but also to what unfolds in the therapy room.
 The human reactions that surface — warmth or distance, trust or hesitation, clarity or confusion — are not interruptions to the work; they are the work.
 Therapy is an invitation to speak in your own voice, even when it trembles.

-These moments often carry the imprint of earlier relationships, alive in the present.
+These moments often carry the imprint of earlier relationships, alive and active in the present.
 Rather than forcing solutions or assigning blame, we stay with these responses with curiosity and care, allowing what has been unmet, unspoken, or long defended to come into view.
 In this shared attention, deeper change takes root.

 While the language of depth therapy may be unfamiliar at first, the work itself is grounded, relational, and closely connected to everyday life.